urbs: A linear optimisation model for distributed energy systems¶

 These documents give a general overview and help you getting started from after the installation (which is covered in the README.md file on GitHub) to you first running model.

-- urbs is a linear programming model for multi-commodity energy systems with a focus on optimal storage sizing and use.
+- urbs is a linear programming optimization model for multi-commodity energy systems, their sizing, development and utilization.

-- It finds the minimum cost energy system to satisfy given demand timeseries for possibly multiple commodities (e.g. electricity).
+- It finds the minimum cost energy system to satisfy given demand timeseries for possibly multiple commodities (e.g. electricity, heat).

-- By default, operates on hourly-spaced timesteps (configurable).
+- By default, operates on hourly-spaced timesteps (configurable) and can be used for intertemporal optimization.

 - Thanks to pandas, complex data analysis code is short and extensible.